 Most women who commit abortion are prostitutes who do not care about family life.
 They abort today and go back to prostitution the next day.
-Legalizing abortion would therefore be an indirect way of promoting prostitution, which like murder, is anti-Christian.

-The argument that a woman should have the right to abort is illogical.
-A woman intending to terminate her pregnancy should realize that the child within her also has an equal right to life as she does herself.
+Legalizing abortion would therefore be an indirect way of promoting prostitution, which like murder, is antiintending to terminate her pregnancy should realize that the child within her also has an equal right to life as she does herself.
 How can a woman ask for the right to abort?
 This is indirectly asking for the right to trample on other people rights, specifically the right to live.